FAQ

 Do you take insurance?

-No, but – yes!
-If your plan has Out-of-Network (OON) benefits, I can help you get reimbursement for physical therapy.
+Kinda-sorta, If your plan includes “out-of-network” benefits, I can help you try to get reimbursement for some or most of your Physical Therapy cost.
 Certain conditions must be met to satisfy the evil insurance corporation and Orwellian government regulations.
-Let’s talk about your specific situation.

 What about Medicare?